syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Relational-Getting-Started.md

 {% endhighlight %}

-The above code will generate a simple PivotGrid with "Country" field in Row, "Product" field in Column and "Amount" field in Value section.
+The above code will generate a simple PivotGrid with "Country" field in Row, "Product" field in Column, and "Amount" field in Value section.

 ![](Getting-Started_images/purejs.png)